buddylasta/first-website/README.md

 ### To Do List

-- figure out how to add additional pages (i.e. buddylasta.com/podcast)
+- figure out how to incorporate my sats converter in this page (maybe create sats converter repo -> github pages with subdomain buddylasta.com/sats-converter -> use link in index.html)
 - set a dark mode option color for my background (black p tag text won't show on phones with dark mode enabled)